ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 This section considers an adversary who can add or remove responses to the SVCB query.

 Clients MUST authenticate the server to its name during secure transport establishment.
-This name is the hostname present in the DNS URI, and cannot be influenced by the SVCB record contents.
+This name is the hostname used to construct the original SVCB query, and cannot be influenced by the SVCB record contents.
 Accordingly, this draft does not mandate the use of DNSSEC.
 This draft also does not specify how clients authenticate the name (e.g. selection of roots of trust), which might vary according to the context.

 Although this adversary cannot alter the authentication name of the server, it does have control of the port number and "dohpath" value.
-As a result, the adversary can direct DNS queries for "dns://$HOSTNAME" to any port on $HOSTNAME, and any path on "https://$HOSTNAME", even if $HOSTNAME is not actually a DNS server.
+As a result, the adversary can direct DNS queries for $HOSTNAME to any port on $HOSTNAME, and any path on "https://$HOSTNAME", even if $HOSTNAME is not actually a DNS server.
 If the DNS client uses shared TLS or HTTP state, the client could be correctly authenticated (e.g. using a TLS client certificate or HTTP cookie).

 This behavior creates a number of possible attacks for certain server configurations.
 For example, if "https://$HOSTNAME/upload" accepts any POST request as a file upload, the adversary could forge a SVCB record containing `dohpath=/upload`, causing the client to upload every query, resulting in unexpected storage costs.